 We at Café Baby feel that jarred food is convenience food.
-And just as adults shouldn't eat every meal from a drive-thru, can, or box, we believe it's not healthy for babies and toddlers to consume processed, packaged baby foods more than on rare occasions.
-We believe that babies should be fed straight from the source without the harmful effects of the manufacturing process that strips foods of its natural benefits.
+And just as adults shouldn't eat every meal from a drive-through, can, or box, we believe it's not healthy for babies and toddlers to consume processed, packaged baby foods more than on rare occasions.
+We believe that babies should be fed straight from the source without the harmful effects of the manufacturing process that strips foods of their natural benefits.

 [Image Courtesy of Kelli White Photography]

 Introducing baby to purées and solids is a new and exciting adventure.
 A common practice is to gradually, one at a time, introduce a new food and then wait at least three days after introducing the new food before offering another new one.
 By following this practice, it will be easier to determine if baby has a reaction to a particular food.
 Some things to keep an eye out for can be vomiting, diarrhea, rash, wheezing, or a swollen face.
 This could indicate an allergy or intolerance to a certain food.

 - Any purée or cereal that has had breast milk added should NEVER be microwaved.

 - Defrosting food on the kitchen counter is never recommended because this encourages growth of bacteria.

 - Our defrosted purées can be stored in the refrigerator up to three days.

 - If you forget to defrost your purée the night before, don’t worry.
 Simply place the frozen food item into a bowl of warm water.
 If you’re in a rush, change the water a couple of times.
 If you want to completely submerge the frozen food in a water bath, seal the container in a sealed storage bag to prevent water from entering food container.

 - NEVER use leftovers that have come in contact with a used or dirty spoon.